Nikolay Tsiskaridze

-Nikolay Maximovich Tsiskaridze PAR (Николай Максимович Цискаридзе; ნიკოლოზ ცისკარიძე, Nik'oloz Cisk'aridze) is a Georgian-Russian ballet dancer who had been a member of the Bolshoi Ballet for 21 years (1992–2013).
+Nikolay Maximovich Tsiskaridze PAR (Николай Максимович Цискаридзе; ნიკოლოზ ცისკარიძე, Nik'oloz Cisk'aridze) is a Russian ballet dancer who was a member of the Bolshoi Ballet for 21 years (1992–2013).

 Biography

 Early years

 Nikolay Tsiskaridze was born in Tbilisi, Soviet Georgia in 1973.
 He was the first-born child of Lamara Nikolayevna Tsiskaridze, who was 42 years old when he was born.
 He grew up without knowing his father.
 His mother was a physicist, and she worked at Obninsk Nuclear Power Plant, then as a teacher at Tbilisi public school №162.
 Five years after his mother's death an aunt revealed Tsiskaridze's father was a brother of their neighbor, a violinist, who lived next door for almost 20 years, a fact he was unaware of.

 Career in ballet

 Tsiskaridze began his dance studies at the Tbilisi Ballet School in 1984.
 Though initially his mother was reluctant to let her son dance, his teachers eventually convinced her of his talent after which she whole-heartedly supported his pursuit of a ballet career.
 She saved up enough money and took him to Moscow for auditions.
 In 1987, he joined the Moscow Ballet School and studied under the guidance of Pyotr Pestov.
 After graduating in 1992, Tsiskaridze joined the ballet company of the Bolshoi Theatre, then under the direction of Yury Grigorovich.
 In Bolshoi, Tsiskaridze was coached by Galina Ulanova and Marina Semyonova.
 He was promoted to the position of principal dancer in 1995.
 Since then, Tsiskaridze has performed internationally with a number of ballet companies across the world, including the Mariinsky Ballet and Paris Opera Ballet.
 He also participated in most of the foreign tours of the Bolshoi Ballet, "Kings of the Dance" international project, Les Saisons Russes du XXI Siecle.

-Over the course of his dance career, he performed over seventy roles in major classical works, as well as ballets by renowned modern choreographers.
+Over the course of his dance career, he performed over seventy roles in major classical works, as well as ballets by modern choreographers.
 While dancing, Tsiskaridze studied at the Pedagogical faculty of the Institute of Choreography in 1996.
 Since 2003, he has taught a daily ballet class at the Bolshoi Theatre, and began also teaching at the Moscow Ballet Academy in 2004.

 In October 2003, Tsiskaridze faced a major injury which threatened to end his career.
 During the rehearsal at Opera de Paris, he tore the cruciate ligament.
 An operation on the knee was followed by a major staphylococci infection.
 After 9 more operations, he achieved complete recovery and returned to the stage after a nine-month intermission.

 Tsiskaridze has appeared in many reality shows and been a judge on Russia's version of Dancing with the Stars for several years.